-Keeping Children Safe in Education (DfE September 2016) places the following responsibilities on all schools:
+Keeping Children Safe in Education (DfE September 2019) places the following responsibilities on all schools:

-- ✓ All staff members should be aware of systems within their school which support safeguarding and these should be explained part of induction. - ✓ All staff must understand the role of the DSL (Designated Safeguarding Lead) and the DDSLs (Deputy Designated Safeguarding Leads). - ✓ Overall responsibility for safeguarding and child protection matters rest with the Designated Senior Person (referred to in 'Keeping Children Safe in Education (DFE, September 2016) as Designated Safeguarding Lead').
-This responsibility cannot be delegated. - ✓ Staff with the designated safeguarding lead responsibility should undergo updated child protection training at least annually. - ✓ Schools should be aware of and follow the procedures established by the Gloucestershire Safeguarding Children Board (GSCB). - ✓ All staff should be alert to signs of abuse and know to whom they should report any concerns or suspicions. - ✓ All concerns or discussions, decisions made and reasons for those decisions must be recorded in writing by staff.
+- ✓ All staff members should be aware of systems within their school which support safeguarding and these should be explained part of induction. - ✓ All staff must understand the role of the DSL (Designated Safeguarding Lead) and the DDSLs (Deputy Designated Safeguarding Leads). - ✓ Overall responsibility for safeguarding and child protection matters rest with the Designated Senior Person (referred to in 'Keeping Children Safe in Education (DFE, September 2018) as Designated Safeguarding Lead').
+This responsibility cannot be delegated. - ✓ Staff with the designated safeguarding lead responsibility should undergo updated child protection training at least annually. - ✓ Schools should be aware of and follow the procedures established by the Gloucestershire Safeguarding Children Board (GSCB). - ✓ All staff should be alert to signs of abuse and know to whom they should report any concerns or suspicions, and must not assume someone else has taken action or has sharing information. - ✓ All concerns or discussions, decisions made and reasons for those decisions must be recorded in writing by staff.
 Staff must be able to distinguish between a CONCERN, RISK OF HARM or IMMEDIATE DANGER. - ✓ Staff are all trained and re trained every 3 years with regular updates. - ✓ Schools should have procedures (of which all staff are aware) for handling suspected cases of abuse of pupils, including procedures to be followed if a member of staff is accused of abuse, or suspected of abuse.

-Keeping Children Safe in Education (DfE September 2016) also states:
+Keeping Children Safe in Education (DfE September 2018) also states: